freakboy3742/cpython/Doc/library/webbrowser.rst

 browsers are not available on Unix, the controlling process will launch a new browser and wait.

+On iOS, the :envvar:`BROWSER` environment variable, as well as any arguments controlling autoraise, browser preference, and new tab/window creation will be ignored.
+Web pages will *always* be opened in the user's preferred browser, in a new tab, with the browser being brought to the foreground.
+The use of the :mod:`webbrowser` module on iOS requires the :mod:`ctypes` module.
+If :mod:`ctypes` isn't available, calls to :func:`.open` will fail.

 .. program:: webbrowser

 The script :program:`webbrowser` can be used as a command-line interface for the